 Previously, I have considered how to make sure that you will build the right software.
 There is another important element of success I would like to focus on.
 Before making a software product, the target audience must be defined.

 Although this question may seem to be quite easy at first sight, it is crucial to describe Customer Personas, understand their needs and expectations.
-This will help you address real-life problems of the end users and increase revenue.
+This will help you address the real-life problems of the end-users and increase revenue.